-Trees may show signs of illness for various reasons.
+Trees may show signs of illness for various reasons and require a diagnosis.
 Dead or dying branches can be due to old age, a tree disease, or a pest infection among other reasons.
 In specific areas, especially dry climates, problems with your tree may also be due to issues such as drought.
 It is possible to diagnose a tree yourself, although an expert opinion is usually very helpful.

 Skills Needed To Diagnose Trees

 In order to diagnose the problem with a tree, the tree must be closely examined.
 This means looking at every aspect of the tree and making detailed notes.
 Instead of simply noticing the leaves are an odd color, pay attention to see what shade it is and whether there is a specific color pattern.
 Similarly, simply finding bugs on the tree doesn’t necessarily mean there is an infestation.
 Even if there is, it doesn’t tell you what kind.

 To correctly diagnose the tree, it is also necessary to read or have vast knowledge.
 This lets a tree expert compare the tree’s symptoms to known illnesses and other problems, letting them easily make an accurate diagnosis.
 Diagnosing a tree also requires a great deal of practice as various problems may show similar symptoms or one issue could have varying symptoms.
 It is this, combined with the knowledge required, which makes it essential to consult an expert, such as an arborist.

 There are several specific steps that need to be taken when conducting a tree diagnosis.
 First, it is important to know exactly what type of tree is being looked at.
 Next, you can examine for the symptoms, then read (or use your own knowledge) to compare the symptoms to those present in known infestations or illnesses.
 After the diagnosis, you can determine whether there is a treatment option and what exactly it would be.